20200829/Navidroid/NavidroidSourceCode/Readme.md

 ## Due to the needs of our project, the integrated tool is comming soon.
-For questions, please contact liuzhe181@mails.ucas.edu.cn
+Please contact liuzhe181@mails.ucas.edu.cn